-Financial intermediation is the activity by which an institutional unit acquires financial assets and incurs liabilities on its own account by engaging in financial transactions on the market.
-The assets and liabilities of financial intermediaries have different characteristics so that the funds are transformed or repackaged with respect to maturity, scale, risk and so on, in the financial intermediation process.
+The activity by which an institutional unit acquires financial assets and incurs liabilities on its own account by engaging in financial transactions on the market.
+The assets and liabilities of financial intermediaries have different characteristics so that the funds are transformed or repackaged with respect to maturity, scale or risk, for example, in the financial intermediation process.

 Produced assets that are themselves used repeatedly or continuously in the production process for more than one year.
-They include buildings and other structures, vehicles and other plant and machinery, and also plants and livestock which are used repeatedly or continuously in production, for example, fruit trees or dairy cattle.
+They comprise buildings and other structures, vehicles and other plant and machinery as well as plants and livestock that are used repeatedly or continuously in production, for example, fruit trees or dairy cattle.
 They also include intangible assets such as computer software, research and development, and artistic originals.

-Economic flows reflect the creation, transformation, exchange, transfer, or extinction of economic value.
-They involve changes in the volume, composition, or value of an institutional unit’s assets and liabilities.
+These reflect the creation, transformation, exchange, transfer or extinction of economic value.
+They involve changes in the volume, composition or value of an institutional unit’s assets and liabilities.
 They are recorded in the production, distribution and use of income and accumulation accounts.

-A FOB price excludes the cost of insurance and freight from the country of consignment but includes all charges up to the point of the exporting country's customs frontier.
+A Free On Board (FOB) price excludes the cost of insurance and freight from the country of consignment but includes all charges up to the point of the exporting country's customs frontier.

 Forward contracts traded on organised exchanges.
 They give the holder the right to purchase a commodity or a financial asset at a future date.Nôl i'r tabl cynnwys